vijk777/fnn/README.md

 ```
 ### D. Launch the container.

 By default, (i.e. if no environment variables are provided) the image tag will resolve to: `ghcr.io/cajal/foundation:latest`.

-The image will be automatically pulled.
+When you start the service, Docker will pull the image only if it is not already present locally.
+To update to the newest version, run `docker compose pull` explicitly.

 Run one of the following commands: